cbassa/lofar_bf_tutorials/README.md

 # lofar_bf_tutorials
-Tutorials for the beamformed part of the 5th LOFAR data school
+Tutorials for the beamformed part of the 5th LOFAR data school.